1949 Israeli Constituent Assembly election: First government

 The first government was formed on 8 March 1949 with David Ben-Gurion as Prime Minister.
 His Mapai party formed a coalition with the United Religious Front, the Progressive Party, the Sephardim and Oriental Communities and the Democratic List of Nazareth, and there were 12 ministers.
 Yosef Sprinzak of Mapai was appointed as the speaker.

 On 16 February 1949, the First Knesset elected Chaim Weizmann as the first (largely ceremonial) President of Israel.
-It also passed an educational law in 1949 which introduced compulsory schooling for all children between the ages of 5 to 14.
+It also passed an educational law in 1949 which introduced compulsory schooling for all children between the ages of 5 and 14.
 On 5 July 1950, it passed the Law of Return.

 The trend of political instability in Israel was started when Ben-Gurion resigned on 15 October 1950 over disagreements with the United Religious Front on education in the new immigrant camps and the religious education system, as well as demands that the Supply and Rationing Ministry be closed and a businessman appointed as Minister for Trade and Industry.